 primary database failures and promoting the most up-to-date standby database to take over.

 Monitor the health of your databases

 Switchover on demand to move the

-master database server role to a standby
+primary database server role to a standby

 Maintain high availability